-- a.
-Jefferson County will pursue programs and initiatives that will, where feasible, address the high cost of housing construction.
-Such incentives that exist will be provided through CDBG, HOME, LIHTC (Special Needs Only) and other initiatives. - b.
-The HOME Program provides financial assistance to qualified home buyers that will offset a portion of the cost or barriers to affordable housing.

-- c.
-The HOME Program will further be used to finance affordable housing for the elderly and those with special needs. - d.
+- Jefferson County will pursue programs and initiatives that will, where feasible, address the high cost of housing construction.
+Such incentives that exist will be provided through CDBG, HOME, LIHTC (Special Needs Only) and other initiatives. - 2.
+The Home program will further be used to finance affordable housing for the elderly and those with special needs. - 3.
 Jefferson County will consider other options as needed.